 We are beginning to see development of the MATRIX property in Lower Makefield Township.
 A bank and a pharmacy have been constructed and both opened in 2010.
-The first phase of an age restricted development consisting of approximately 300 homes has been completed and additional phases are expected to follow.
+The first phase of an age restricted development consisting of approximately 300 homes has been completed and additional phases are in progress.

 There is a significant risk of increased expenditures to support unfunded federal and state mandates.
-The No Child Left Behind Act has created requirements for remedial instruction, new instructional programs and increased assessments of students.
+Such mandates have created requirements for remedial instruction, new instructional programs and increased assessments of students.
 These programs and their costs are likely to increase.
 Additionally, the Individuals with Disabilities Education Improvement Act has created increased demands on the District's Special Education expenditure budget.